Scheduling & payment questions

 I have a serious medical condition.
 Can I still get massage?

-For reference, here is an incomplete list of issues where massage would not be safe:
+For reference, here is an incomplete list of issues where massage might not be safe:

 - Infectious and contagious disease